Deploy an Elder.js site

 Deploying with Cloudflare Pages

 You will be asked to authorize access to your GitHub account if you have not already done so.
 Cloudflare needs this so that it can monitor and deploy your projects from the source.
-You may narrow access to specific repositories if you prefer; however, you will have to manually update this list when you want to add more repositories to Cloudflare Pages.
+You may narrow access to specific repositories if you prefer; however, you will have to manually update this list within your GitHub settings when you want to add more repositories to Cloudflare Pages.

 Select the new GitHub repository that you created and, in the Set up builds and deployments section, provide the following information: